ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 Separating markup from styling had (and still has) many advantages:

 - When you want to change the styling, you know exactly where to go: to the CSS file.
 When you want to change the markup or content, you know exactly where to go: to the HTML file.
-Since each file is smaller as compared to a file combined of HTML and CSS, you will find the relevant code faster.
+Since each file is smaller as compared to a file combined with HTML and CSS, you will find the relevant code faster.

 - By using CSS classes for reoccurring elements (such as buttons or headings) you do not have to repeat the same styles again and again.
 See also [code duplication](#code-duplication).

 Some Tailwind users have suggested that the 'separation of concerns' principle is simply not working.
 I highly disagree and still have not seen any proof of why this principle does not work in practice.

-While Adam Wathan's blog post [CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) back from 2017 (around the time he created Tailwind) makes a good point that the usual way of writing CSS does not fully separate concerns and that utility classes solve some of the problems imposed by that, I do not agree with Adam's conclusion to only use utility classes.
+While Adam Wathan's blog post [CSS Utility Classes and "Separation of Concerns"](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) back in 2017 (around the time he created Tailwind) makes a good point that the usual way of writing CSS does not fully separate concerns and that utility classes solve some of the problems imposed by that, I do not agree with Adam's conclusion to only use utility classes.

 ## Inline styles